Updated on June 5th, 2026 by Bob Ciura

 It is headquartered in Calgary, Alberta.
 All the figures in this report are in U.S. dollars.
 In addition to trading on the New York Stock Exchange, CNQ stock trades on the Toronto Stock Exchange.

-In early March, Canadian Natural Resources reported (3/5/26) results for the fourth quarter of 2025.
-The company grew its production 13% over the prior year’s quarter, to a new all-time high, thanks to acquisitions and organic growth.
+In early May, Canadian Natural Resources reported (5/7/26) results for the first quarter of 2026.
+The company grew its production 4% over the prior year’s quarter, thanks to acquisitions and organic growth.

 Click here to download our most recent Sure Analysis report on CNQ (preview of page 1 of 3 shown below):